 Come summer vacations, and so would my Chef’s hat.
 Like I have mentioned before, me and dad were avid followers of NDTV GoodTimes during the day and we would adapt so many recipes from there.
-This one was by Aditya Bal – a kid’s fantasy burger – with lots of cheese, ketchup and a caramelized pineapple.
+This one was by Aditya Bal – a kid’s fantasy burger – with lots of cheese, ketchup, and a caramelized pineapple.
 I decided to re-create this on a Sunday morning with a much healthier twist.
+Here’s my Blast from the Past Burger.

 - Potato – 1, medium sized